BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Proposed Baseline for Crack Detection

-Finally, the reconstructed features $\boldsymbol{Z^{\left (0\right )}}$ from all levels are merged, forming a hybrid representation that preserves both spatial context and frequency-domain discriminability.
-By consecutively executing the process above for $T$ times, we obtain the desired frequency-domain feature $\boldsymbol{F_{F}}$.
+Finally, the reconstructed features $\boldsymbol{Z^{\left (0\right )}}$ from all frames are aggregated to obtain a hybrid frequency-domain representation that preserves strong frequency discriminability.
+Applying the wavelet-based convolutional transformation across $T$ consecutive frames yields overall frequency-domain representation $\boldsymbol{F_{F}}$, formulated as:

+where $\boldsymbol{F_i}$ denotes the feature map of the $i$-th frame within a temporal window $T=5$, and $\mathcal{W}(\cdot)$ denotes the wavelet-based frequency enhancement operation that combines multi-level decomposition, depth-wise filtering, and inverse wavelet reconstruction.